GunGoo/Automated_Daily_Stock_News_Report/README.md

        xattr -d com.apple.quarantine chromedriver
        ```

+## 12/28/2020 Update

-2. After trying Selenium, I figured out that it is not what I wanted.
-12/28/2020 Update
+- After trying Selenium, I figured out that it is not what I wanted.
+1
 - add, remove button for watchlist
 - scrap 5 latest news for each stocks and show positive or negative
 - do Quant Analysis that I learn from the book
 - figure out how to scrap parameters for Quanting

+## 12/30/2020 Update

+- Tried using Beautiful soup but the news site (SeekingAlpha) blocks me: blocking bot usage
+- probably trying Selenium again to get the quant table.